5 Noisy jobs that can cause hearing loss

 Five such jobs that can cause hearing loss include:

 "A hammer drill can create noises up to 115 decibels."

 According to Audicus, a hearing aid provider, many tools used commonly on construction sites produce volumes well above 85 decibels, and a hammer drill is one of the noisiest at 115 decibels.
-Construction workers use clamorous equipment all day that cause hearing loss, and without proper hearing protection, the noise will take an incredible toll.
+Construction workers use clamorous equipment all day which cause hearing loss, and without proper hearing protection, the noise will take an incredible toll.
 Construction workers should utilize earplugs and ear muffs in tandem to get the maximum amount of hearing protection on the job.
-Employers should always have an adequate supply of earplugs available, and regularly check and replace damaged ear muffs.
+Employers should always have an adequate supply of earplugs available and regularly check and replace damaged earmuffs.